AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

 CQ generally increases steadily in aggregate with more inlining.
 For reasonable amounts of inlining, the cases where inlining hurts performance are fairly rare.
-At high enough levels of inlining there may be adverse interations as optimizer thresholds are tripped, and eventually the impact of the larger code is felt as contention for the limited physical memory resources of the host machine.
+At high enough levels of inlining there may be adverse interactions as optimizer thresholds are tripped, and eventually the impact of the larger code is felt as contention for the limited physical memory resources of the host machine.